 The popularity of equity investment is steadily growing in India.
 In the past few years, India’s equity market had outperformed many other asset classes and offered exciting profit opportunities to attract more investors to it.
 But the Indian stock market is vast, with many players working in a closed ecosystem.
 It can be challenging to understand, especially if you are a new investor.
-Authorised person vs. franchise is a significant difference to know when trying to partner with one.
+Authorized person vs. franchise is a significant difference to know when trying to partner with one.
 Both the models are almost similar in terms of brokerage, eligibility, and revenue sharing, but there are subtle technical differences that you must understand.

-Who is an authorised person?
+Who is an authorized person?

-How to become an authorised person?
+How to become an authorized person?

 What is a franchise?

-A large broking house will allow authorised persons to operate under its brand name and license on fixed commercial terms; this is called the franchise model.
+A large broking house will allow authorized persons to operate under its brand name and license on fixed commercial terms; this is called the franchise model.
 Individuals, and small and medium business owners, can apply for a franchise with large broking houses.

-Difference between authorised person and franchise
+Difference between authorized person and franchise

 – Authorised persons operate under their names.
 But a franchise gains mileage from the brand name of the broking house.